Final Trump-Biden debate will feature 'mute' button after chaotic first clash

 Registered Republican Antonio Sanchez, an architect who arrived in the United States from Communist Cuba, said he supported Trump because he “stands for freedom” and against socialism.

-Reporting by Steve Holland; Additional reporting by Zachary Fagenson, Trevor Hunnicutt, Joseph Ax and Andy Sullivan; Editing by Scott Malone and Peter Cooney
+Reporting by Steve Holland; Additional reporting by Jeff Mason, Zachary Fagenson, Trevor Hunnicutt, Joseph Ax and Andy Sullivan; Editing by Scott Malone, Peter Cooney and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.